 Open Space Easements - If biological open space is proposed, please submit a project-scale Open Space Map.
 The Open Space Map must show what biological resources are being protected and include a table showing the area (in acres) of land preserved according to vegetation type.
-All Biological Open Space Easements shall be protected from future fire-clearing through the dedication of a Limited Building Zone Easement.
+All Biological Open Space Easements shall be protected from future fireclearing through the dedication of a Limited Building Zone Easement.
 This easement is 100 feet wide and extends outward from the Biological Open Space Easement boundary.
-The Limited Building Zone Easement prohibits the construction of houses, barns, or other habitable structures that would require fire clearing into the Biological Open Space.
+The Limited Building Zone Easement wouldn't preclude the project from grading or clearing, but does prohibit the construction of houses, barns, or other habitable structures that would require fire clearing into the Biological Open Space.

-All existing and proposed open space easements (biological resource & limited building zones) must be clearly shown on the plans/map and on the preliminary grading plan.
+All existing and proposed Open Space Easements (biological resource & limited building zones) must be clearly shown on the plans/map and on the preliminary grading plan.